Official website of the Department of Homeland Security

 U.S. Border Patrol agent scans Imperial Valley area for signs of illegal crossings.

 Border Patrol agent uses All Terrain Vehicle to conduct routine patrols near the US/Canadian border near Sweet Grass Montana.

 Border Patrol agents conduct pat downs of migrants caught crossing the border illegally in the Imperial Valley Sector.

-Sometimes the United States Border Patrol utilizes horses in difficult terrain to insure the safety of the nation's border.
+U.S. Border Patrol utilizes horses in difficult terrain to ensure the safety of the nation's border.

 U.S. Border Patrol bicycle unit on patrol in McAllen, Texas.